 Pertinent Insights In Assessing Athletes On The Playing Field

+The office setting has definite limitations for a full assessment of an athlete who is recovering from injury.
+It is often essential to observe the athlete on a playing field where one can perform further tests.
+It may not always be feasible for the podiatric physician to follow each and every patient to the playing field.
+Therefore, it is critical to have a good relationship with the certified athletic trainer and/or the coach of the athlete, who can set up specific drills and then report their observations.
 After an ankle sprain, it is important to assess the athlete in straight ahead running and sprinting over a distance of at least 40 meters.
 Look for any signs of limping or asymmetry of lower leg function.
 Proceed to put the athlete through an exercise of running a figure eight around cones.
 The patient should perform multiple laps both clockwise and counterclockwise, and one should look for weakness, favoring or asymmetry.
 Finally, the patient should perform sport specific drills to be sure he or she is ready.
 Soccer players should perform kicking drills.
 Volleyball players should perform vertical jumping and diving drills.

 1. Kaikkonen A, Kannus P, Jarvinen M: A performance test protocol and scoring scale for the evaluation of ankle injuries.
 Am J Sports Med 22: 462-469, 1994.